quanterall/PureScriptMaterials/basics/02-composite-datatypes.md

 []
 ```

-9. Define a function `lengthOfList :: [a] -> Int` that returns the length of a list.
+9. Define a function `lengthOfList :: List a -> Int` that returns the length of a list.

 ```purescript
 Q> lengthOfList [1..9]